AudioSceneDescriptionFormat/asdf/doc/seq-par.rst

 |seq| and |par|
 ===============

+Both audio clips (see :doc:`clip-channel`) and :doc:`transform` elements are objects that have a certain duration.
-Clips can be played one after another by putting them into a |seq|
+They can be placed in the timeline one after another by putting them into a |seq|
 (which means "sequential") element.
+To delay an object or to create a pause between two objects, a :doc:`wait` element can be inserted into the sequence.

-To play two or more clips at the same time, you can put them into a |par|
-(which means "parallel") element.
+To reproduce two or more clips and/or |transform| elements at the same time, you can put them into a |par| (which means "parallel") element.

 |seq| and |par| elements can be arbitrarily nested.